 Returning to Macalester

 - Reflect on your experience abroad.
 What did you accomplish personally, academically, socially, and professionally?
 How did disability affect your experience and/or your accomplishments?
-Did you have any unexpected challenges?
-Did anything come more easily than anticipated?
 What do the answers to these questions tell you about yourself and your disability?

 - Share your experiences and your accomplishments with others.
-Remember that you have a unique and inspiring story that is worth repeating!
+Remember that you have a story that is worth repeating!